Birefringent Fourier filtering for single molecule Coordinate and Height super-resolution Imaging with Dithering and Orientation: Discussion

 \section{Discussion}

-A new method, CHIDO, was proposed that allows the measurement of the 3D position, averaged 3D orientation and wobbling of isolated fluorophores, readily applicable for super-resolution orientational imaging.
+A method, CHIDO, was proposed that allows the measurement of the 3D position, averaged 3D orientation and wobbling of isolated fluorophores, readily applicable for super-resolution orientational imaging.
 The key elements of this method are a specific spatially-varying birefringent mask, the SEO, inserted at the pupil plane, and the subsequent separation of the two circular components to form separate images.
 The use of both images is shown to be of central importance for decoupling the estimations of in-plane orientation and axial position $z$.
 Despite the large amount of information encoded in the shape of the PSFs, these have dimensions that are only about twice as large as the corresponding diffraction-limited PSFs, making this approach suitable for measurements with relatively high densities of molecules since their PSFs would not overlap significantly if their separations are about a micron or even less.
+The compactness of the PSFs also helps maintaining a higher SBR for the measured PSFs.
 Importantly, CHIDO is satisfactorily achromatic over the detected spectral range of fluorescence.